smeghen/vitality-physio/README.md

 ## Site Features

+Each page of the site has a responsive navbar contains the company logo on the top left and links to Account access and Shopping Cart on the right.
+There is also a simple Footer on each page with links to social media and copyright information.

+The navigation links of the navbar are for Products, Treatments, Classes and Contact Us, with the Blog link only visible to Registered Users.

-### Home Page – There are 4 sections to the Home page.
+### Home Page

+There are 4 sections to the Home page.

 *About section* - has a brief outline of the site and the business, with a link to the Contact page and image of a Physiotherapist.

 *Phyisotherapy Service* - Section hightlighting the different services provided.

 *Classes* - Section showing the classes provided.

-*Healthcare Proveders* - Section with links to Healthcare Providers that the business is cover by.
+*Healthcare Providers* - Section with links to Healthcare Providers that the business is cover by.

-Log in Page –
-Register Page –
-Profile Page – Contains user address and purchase history Services Page – Display of the Treatments and Classes available Services Details Page – Display details of a selected Treatment or Class Class Timetable Page – Timetable of classes for the week Contact Page –
-Services Admin Page – Site Owner access only.
-Page for editing or adding treatments and classes for purchase.
-Blog Page – Display the reviews that customers have provided for the company and its services.
+### Products App
+*Product* - This section displays all the products available to purchase on the site.
+They are displayed as simple cards images with the name and price shown over the image.
+The nav links of Treatments and Classes act as a filter to display the corresponding products.

+*Product Details* - This option displays more details of the product and provides the options to Add to cart.

+*Product Management* - For authenticated Super Users the options to Edit or Delete a product are diplayed on the Product Details.
+The addition of a new product can be accessed from the Navbar - My Account - Product Management link.

+### Contact App

+A contact form for any User to submit any queries that they have.
+Each contact is posted to the database rather than being sent by email, as I feel that it is a better way of tracking contacts as emails can be overlooked.
+Authenticated Users can view all contacts from the Navbar - My Account - Contact Management.

+### Profile App

+The User profile can be accessed from the Navbar - My Account - My Profile.
+Here the saved Shipping information is displayed and can be edited as required.
+Also displayed is the Order History of the User.

+### Blog App

+*Blog*  - Registered Users can view the Blogs posted by Physiotherapists.

+*Blog Management* - For authenticated Super Users the options to Edit or Delete aBlog are diplayed under the title of each blog..
+The addition of a new blog can be accessed from the Navbar - My Account - Blog Management link.

+### Cart App

+Everytime a product is added to the cart, the cart is updated on the Navbar with the Total.
+Navigating to the Cart all items that have been placed in the cart will be displayed with Name, price, quantity and total.
+Adjustments to the items in the cart can be made such as update quantity or removed from cart.

+### Checkout App

+Here a User can verify their personal details and payment information, For Registered Users a discount will be applied to the order total.
+The Card Payment is managed using Stripe, which validates the card and manages the security of the payment.

+### Allauth

+Django-Allauth is the integrated Django application used for the registration and account management of Users.
+Features that are utilized for this site are signup, login, logout and password management.
+These features are tied into the automatic email generation that users recieve for account verification, password reset and order confirmation.

 ### Features to be Implemented in Future

-*
+* Setup a booking system so that Users cannot only purchased treatments and classes, but can also book times for their selected services.
+* Added in more details to the specifc treatments displayed on the Home page.
+* For the Contact Management add more functionality with the options to add response sent to User, date of response and status such as open, closed, etc.

 ---